ivanov/kanten/README.md

     [x] enter do submit footer content
     [x] esc to refocus the window
-    [ ] case insensitive search via -I command line parameter [x] highlight words in the text
+    [ ] case insensitive search via -I command line parameter [ ] incremental search via incsearch
+[x] highlight words in the text
 [x] highlight searched word (switch to ANSIText?)
 [x] highlight diff output (via 'd', disable with 'D')
     [ ] detect diff output
+    [ ] toggle it via :set ft=diff
+    [ ] do we handle diff lines that span multiple columns properly?
 [ ] parse shell escaped characters properly
     - so we can read man pages
     - look at the piped output of grep --color=always